joric/jir/README.md

 ### Raw format

-RAW format is pretty simple, it's just a comma-separated sequence of microsecond timings with alternating amplitude:
+RAW format is pretty simple, it's just a comma-separated sequence of microsecond timings:

 `1330,438,1258,440,410,1288,1260,438,1258,440,384,1312,386,1312,412,1286,386,1312,386,1312,1260,440,384,8106`